ms-johnalex/h24_learn_content_personas/personas/Jordan_js_moving_to_ai.md

 ### Scenario 2: Experimenting with Azure OpenAI

-Jordan experiments with the Azure OpenAI service, reading the documentation and tutorials to understand its capabilities and use cases.
-They learn about the different models available, such as GPT-3.5, and how to use them for various tasks like text generation, summarization, and translation.
-Jordan should learn how to use identity instead of API keys or passwords when authenticating.
+Jordan needs to use identity instead of API keys or passwords when authenticating AI Apps.

 #### Steps in Scenario 2